|

 More information.

-For Men: In addition to safety planning, it is important to protect yourself against false domestic violence charges that can result in jail time and can be used against you in a future divorce or custody disputes.
-When arguments get heated, if you restrain your partner (even if she is kicking, throwing things) or if you push or hold her (even if she is blocking you from leaving the room or a the house), you are at risk of a domestic violence charge if the police are called - even if you call them.
-If it becomes "he said" "she said" the male is more at risk of being arrested.
+For Men: In addition to safety planning, it is important to protect yourself against false domestic violence arrest that can result in jail time and can be used against you in a future divorce or custody disputes.
+Thirty-one (31) states have mandatory arrest protocols - if the police are called, someone must be arrested.
+When arguments get heated, if you restrain your partner (even if she is kicking, throwing things) or if you push or hold her (even if she is blocking you from leaving the room or a the house), you are at risk of a domestic violence criminal charge if the police are called - even if you called them.
+If it becomes "he said" "she said" the male is far more at risk of being arrested.
 If you respond to stress by drinking, your risk goes up as it is harder to control your emotions, and the police will be less willing to listen to you.
+Prevention is the best tactic - read more by clicking the link below.

 More information.